-It is transmitted by mosquitoes and has been isolated from a number of species in the genus Aedes - Aedes aegypti, Aedes africanus, Aedes apicoargenteus, Aedes furcifer, Aedes luteocephalus and Aedes vitattus.

-The mosquitoes that are able to spread zika virus are not normally found in New Zealand.
+Zika virus is transmitted by mosquitoes and has been isolated from a number of species in the genus Aedes - Aedes aegypti, Aedes africanus, Aedes apicoargenteus, Aedes furcifer, Aedes luteocephalus and Aedes vitattus, mosquitoes that are not normally found in New Zealand.
 The virus reservoirs are presumably monkeys.
 Zika virus is transmitted to humans mainly by certain species of Aedes mosquitoes.
 Some of these species bite during the day as well as in the late afternoon/evening.